Email FacebookTwitterMenu burgerClose thin

 How Are Annuities Taxed

-• If you feel you’ve exhausted every option to boost your retirement savings, you might want to consult a financial advisor who has dealt with retirement planning before.
+• If you feel you’ve exhausted every option to boost your retirement savings, you might want to consult a financial advisor.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Don’t focus only on the balance of your 401(k), IRA or another retirement savings vehicle.
 Be sure you don’t forget about Social Security benefits.
 It would be difficult for most retirees to live solely off of Social Security.
 But they payments it can be a helpful addition to any savings plan.
 SmartAsset’s Social Security calculator can help you estimate what you’ll receive.